I love beauty.

 I find beauty in walking on the beach or in the woods, having a picnic with freshly prepared food, taking a bite out of a hand-crafted cheese, paying a visit to a local art exhibit or simply enjoying the lines and lettering on an old stack of old books.

-Whenever possible, I try to surround myself with beauty.
-Living in New England, where much is preserved, it’s easy.
+Living in New England, where much is preserved, finding beauty is easy.

 Lately I’ve been loving old New England antique stores, full of vintage items and old plates and dishes that I pick up 3 or 4 dollars a piece.
 Bringing these inexpensive pieces into my home and using them at the dinner table takes me back to a more elegant time and place in our history.
 I love the feeling of pouring freshly brewed tea into an English china cup and serving myself or a loved one a piece of cake on a hand-painted plate.
-It’s as though the whole world slows down and dignity and elegance matter again.
+It’s as though the whole world slows down and becomes more elegant.